-We encourage students to speak to their Pastoral Care Teacher of Year Level Engagement Coordinator.
+We encourage students to speak to their Engagement Curriculum Teacher or Year Level Engagement Coordinator.
 However, students are welcome to discuss their concerns with any trusted member of staff including teachers, education support staff, the student wellbeing team, etc.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Cranbourne Secondary College should contact their child's Pastoral Care Teacher or Year Level Engagement Coordination by phone on 5996 3544 or by email (relevant email addresses can be found on your child's Compass page).
+Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at Cranbourne Secondary College should contact their child's Engagement Curriculum Teacher or Year Level Engagement Coordinator by phone on 5996 3544, or by email, which can be found on your child's Compass page.